sdslabs/team/README.md

 # Team Page of SDSLabs
-Team page shows all the current SDSLabs members and their profiles.
+Team page shows all the current as well as past SDSLabs members and their profiles.

 ## Setup instructions